paritytech/substrate/bin/node-template-spartan/README.md

 A fresh FRAME-based [Substrate](https://www.substrate.io/) node, modified for Spartan PoC consensus :rocket:

-Based on a fork Substrate Node Template.
+Based on a fork of Substrate Node Template.

 **Notes:** The code is un-audited and not production ready, use it at your own risk.